sourabhgupta385/sourabhgupta385/README.md

 ### Hi there 👋

 I'm a DevOps engineer who loves to do automation in all the work.
 I have experience in automating and optimizing critical deployments on cloud platforms, leveraging configuration management, CI/CD, and DevOps processes.
-Right now, I'm working with Infosys's client Services Australia to create DevOps solution for their newly starting project, a government portal that offers policies and payments solution in the country.
+Right now, I'm working with Oracle to create and manage DevSecOps solution for their product - Oracle Advanced Support Portal(OASP).

 ## Wanna Connect?